 In 2018, the use of the Tourist Development Tax (TDT) was expanded to include any related land acquisition, land improvement, design, and engineering costs required to bring public facilities into service.
 This includes major capital improvements that have a life expectancy of five or more years.
-In 2021, legislation proposing adding resilience projects to the list of permissible TDT tax uses was proposed, but was not adopted.
+In 2021, legislation proposing adding resilience projects to the list of permissible TDT tax uses was introduced but failed to pass.
+In 2023, legislation increasing the population threshold for counties authorized by law to reimburse themselves with TDT revenues for certain services was passed.
+This change authorizes six new counties to use TDT revenues in this way.